 Study Skills Workshops

 Students can take advantage of a series of study skills workshops conducted each semester.
-Click on the link below to see the workshops offered Spring 2014.
+Click on the link below to see the workshops offered Fall 2014.

-Study Skills for Successful Students - Spring 2014 Workshops
+Study Skills for Successful Students - Fall 2014 Workshops

 Staff Learning Specialists

-Students may arrange for individual appointments with one of our three Learning Specialists.
-Appointments can be made by contacting the learning specialists directly or by contacting the main office number at 630-829-6340.
+Students may arrange for individual appointments with one of our Learning Specialists.
+Appointments can be made by contacting the learning specialists directly or by contacting the main office number at 630-829-6340630-829-6340.
 Students who need remote assistance should contact the learning specialists directly.

 Study Zone Peer Tutors

 The Study Zone provides students with drop-in opportunities to receive additional help from peers in math and writing.
 Peer Tutors are available during the fall and spring semesters in the Lower Level of Krasa.
-You can find the most up-to-date schedule (as of April 4, 2014) posted in the Lower Level of Krasa.
-You can also contact the Student Success Center at 630-829-6340 with any questions.
+You can find the most posted up-to-date schedule (as of September 12, 2014) in the Lower Level of Krasa.
+You can also contact the Student Success Center at 630-829-6340630-829-6340 with any questions.

 Early Warning Notice System